 - If your partners have venereal disease.

 You can get tested in a youth clinic or by your family doctor.
-You can take a home test by purchasing the test kit; it’s pretty simple and easy to use.
+You can take a test kit by purchasing the test kit; it’s pretty simple and easy to use.
 You will be issued the right dose of antibiotics with doxycycline, which will last for a week if you test positive for chlamydia infection.

 To be 100% certain you are free of the infection; you need to ensure you complete the treatment.